Michelle R.E. DonovanMichelle Donovan Clark Hill

-Along with national experience, Michelle has extensive background with Michigan's Medical Marihuana Facilities Licensing and Michigan Regulation and Taxation of Marihuana Act and has successfully assisted clients with the process for applying for pre-qualification and license qualification status.
+Along with national experience, Michelle has an extensive background with Michigan's Medical Marihuana Facilities Licensing and Michigan Regulation and Taxation of Marihuana Act and has successfully assisted clients with the process of applying for pre-qualification and license qualification status.
 Michelle obtained the first licensed provisioning center in Oakland County.
 Michelle filed the litigation successfully challenging the State of Michigan’s cannabis supply regulations and case of first impression on behalf of a medical marijuana patient for access.
 She is frequently in the media for her expertise and knowledge and recently featured on Michigan’s Cannabis Industry Association cover for “Women Power and Industry” and feature article.

 Additional Areas of Focus

 Michelle represents clients both locally and nationally in all areas of real estate, including mortgage and deed fraud, construction liens, eminent domain, property tax appeals, title insurance, and municipal issues.